 Plan users are advised to check the Schedule of Buildings and Objects of Cultural Heritage Value to ensure that the building is not subject to the additional provisions of the Cultural Heritage Section.

-(a) Maximum Floor Area
+Maximum Floor Area (a)

+i.
 The construction of all buildings with a total gross floor area of up to 500m2 are permitted.